A red eye is usually nothing to worry about and often gets better on its own. But sometimes it can be serious and you'll need to get medical help.

 - do not wear contact lenses

 - there's anything you can do to treat your eye yourself

-- you can buy anything to help, such as cleaning solutions or eyedrops
+- you can buy anything to help, such as cleaning solutions, eyedrops or medicines

 - you need to see a GP